 Coldness of feeling / lack of emotional intelligence

-Since architects only refer to hard facts and can do nothing with emotional points of view, they not infrequently appear hypothermic to those around them.
-They are impatient and prejudiced against people who show emotions.
+As architects only refer to hard facts and are unable to deal with emotional aspects, they often come across as cold to their fellow human beings.
+They are impatient and prejudiced against people who emotions show.
 This can lead to conflicts in interpersonal interactions, which can result in several scientific studies was occupied.

 Arrogance